EngDePal/REST_AI_Server/README.md

 2. Overview

     The application is built around a core system handling client-server-communication.
 This core integrates into a plug-in architecture, which allows for the dynamic loading of logic modules during runtime.
     These modules generate commands for the robot and must adhere to a plug-in interface in order to function properly, which is demonstrated by some examples provided in the repository.
-Python has been chosen as the programming languague for implementation and will hopefully serve well in the development of further plugins as the leading language the machine learning space.
+Python has been chosen as the programming languague for implementation and will hopefully serve well in the development of further plugins as the leading language in the machine learning space.

     The core application is found under "packages" and includes the following components:

-        - Server: A Flask server calling on other modules to facilitate client-server communication in accordance with the REST-API specification and design principals
+        - Server: A Flask server calling on other modules to facilitate client-server communication in accordance with the REST-API specification and design principles
         - TokenManager: Generates and stores tokens used for client verification
         - DataManager: Allows for access to a MongoDB database to store information
         - RobotLogicManager: The plug-in manager discovers and loads plug-ins during runtime